Saint Library

 Renowned as a Wonderworker

-By the early seventh century Kevin's reputation had spread across Ireland, with numerous miracles attributed to his intercession — among them the most famous: a blackbird laying her egg in his outstretched hand during prayer, and Kevin remaining motionless until the chick had hatched and flown.
+By the early seventh century Kevin's reputation had spread across Ireland.
+The most celebrated legend tells of a blackbird that laid her egg in his outstretched hand during prayer; he held the position motionless until the chick had hatched and fledged.

 618